Article updated June 2024

 What is stonewalling in a relationship?

-It can happen when couples fall out of the habit of discussing their emotions, or when someone is unsure of what they are feeling so feel it’s easier to say nothing.
+Unintentional stonewalling can develop when couples fall out of the habit of discussing their emotions, or when someone is unsure of what they are feeling so feel it’s easier to say nothing.
 Similarly, if a relationship has run its course, stonewalling can be used to create distance from a partner.

-The more sinister side of stonewalling is when it is used with intent, often in an attempt by a partner to dominate the relationship.
-By refusing to address any issues they prevent the other person from having clarity, preventing them from taking action or moving forward.
+Intentional stonewalling is a more threatening behaviour.
+It is used with intent, often in an attempt to dominate the relationship.
+By refusing to address any issues they invalidate their partner’s experience and prevent the other person from having clarity, taking action or moving forward.

 How to recognise stonewalling